 - Excelsior Research and Development Tax Credit (50% of the Federal Research and Development credit up to 3% of research expenditures in New York State)

-- Excelsior Real Property Tax Credit (available in certain areas and to firms in targeted industries)
+- Excelsior Real Property Tax Credit (available in certain areas and targeted industries)

-- Real Property Tax Exemption on improvements to property over ten or more years
+- Real Property Tax Exemption on improvements to the property over 10 or more years

 - Utility Infrastructure and Energy Efficiency support